Hijackers in the September 11 attacks: Hijacked aircraft

-American Airlines Flight 11: One World Trade Center, North Tower
+American Airlines Flight 11: One World Trade Center (North Tower)

 N.B.: Bold text notes the hijackers who piloted the planes.

 Hijackers: Mohamed Atta (Egyptian), Abdulaziz al-Omari (Saudi Arabian), Wail al-Shehri (Saudi Arabian), Waleed al-Shehri (Saudi Arabian), Satam al-Suqami (Saudi Arabian).

 Two flight attendants called the American Airlines reservation desk during the hijacking.
 Betty Ong reported that "the five hijackers had come from first-class seats: 2A, 2B, 9A, 9C and 9B."
 Flight attendant Amy Sweeney called a flight services manager at Logan Airport in Boston and described them as Middle Eastern.
 She gave the staff the seat numbers and they pulled up the ticket and credit card information of the hijackers, identifying Mohamed Atta.

 Mohamed Atta's voice was heard over the air traffic control system, broadcasting messages thought to be intended for the passengers.

-"We have some planes.
+"Buddy, We have some planes.
 Just stay quiet and you'll be okay.
 We are returning to the airport."

 "Nobody move.
 Everything will be okay.
 If you try to make any moves, you'll endanger yourself and the airplane.
 Just stay quiet."

 "Nobody move, please.
 We are going back to the airport.
 Don't try to make any stupid moves."

-United Airlines Flight 175: Two World Trade Center, South Tower
+United Airlines Flight 175: Two World Trade Center (South Tower)

 Hijackers: Marwan al-Shehhi (Emirati), Fayez Banihammad (Emirati), Mohand al-Shehri (Saudi Arabian), Hamza al-Ghamdi (Saudi Arabian), Ahmed al-Ghamdi (Saudi Arabian).

 A United Airlines mechanic was called by a flight attendant who stated the pilots had been murdered and the plane hijacked.